Edgenesis/shifu/README.md

 Our job is to make developers and operators happy.
 Which is why all our designs are developer-oriented:
 #### 📡Easy to deploy
-Shifu can always be deployed with a single command.
+Shifu can be deployed with a single command.
 #### 🤖Plug'n'Play
-Shifu should automatically recognize and provide basic functionalities to a supported IoT device.
+Shifu will automatically recognize and provide basic functionalities to a supported IoT device.
 Once the developer completes Shifu's template, all features of the device should be immediately available.
 #### 🪄Easy to extend
 Developer can further implement Shifu's interface/SDKs to create custom features and unleash endless possibilities.
 #### 🔧Zero maintenance